 Additionally, each STAR level has a continuous auditing option that allows cloud providers to increase their transparency:

-- Continuous Self-Assessment: A cloud service provider who uses a CAIQ to achieve Self-Assessment can use a Continuous Self-Assessment to demonstrate effectiveness of controls over a period of time to achieve STAR Continuous Level 1.
+- Continuous Self-Assessment: A cloud service provider who uses a CAIQ to achieve Self-Assessment can use a Continuous Self-Assessment to demonstrate the effectiveness of controls over a period of time to achieve STAR Continuous Level 1.

 - Third-Party Continuous Assessment: A cloud service provider who holds a third-party audit can achieve STAR Continuous Level 2 by adding a Continuous Self-Assessment.
 This allows them to quickly inform customers of changes to their security policies instead of waiting until the next audit period.